oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Curiously the linkerd-web ingress does not by default use a TLS certificate to ensure that the connection to it is encrypted, as we will be sending passwords we want to ensure it is encrypted, to do which we need to create a TLS secret in Kubernetes that the ingress controller can use.

-Fortunately for us when we first setup our ingress controller and load balancer we installed a certificate in the load balancer for SSL / TLS connections, so we can just use that for the linkerd SSL/TLS endpoint as well.
+Fortunately for us when we first setup our ingress controller and load balancer we installed a certificate in the load balancer for SSL / TLS connections, so we can just use that for the inkerd SSL/TLS endpoint as well.

 - Move to the `$HOME/helidon-kubernetes/service-mesh` directory
   - `cd $HOME/helidon-kubernetes/service-mesh`